Support for autistic people

 Diagnosis

-- make reasonable adjustments for people with autism
+- make reasonable adjustments for autistic people

 - decide who may need a diagnosis